 Our knitting mill partner is located in New Jersey where we construct our MDC fabrics.
 When knitting is complete, the raw fabric is sent to Pennsylvania for washing/finishing, then to New York City’s Garment District to be cut and sewn.

 We believe this footprint is as efficient as it could possibly be within our financial capacity and upholds a standard of quality that is as competitive and dependable as the people and their machines that create it.

 We understand that not everything is made in the US and even if it is, it may not be the best option available.
 Because of this we have chosen to source our raw materials and components from the best available suppliers whether they are across the country or across the globe.

 Our Merino yarn is sourced from Suedwolle, a Germany-based world class yarn spinner and leader in Merino fiber development.
+All of our wool yarns are RWS (Responsible Wool Standard) Certified.
 Our zippers and snaps are sourced from Riri in Switzerland, the gold standard in its application.
 Fabrics outside of our MDC series come from global textile leaders and innovators Schoeller and Cordura.